huggingface/transformers/docs/source/quickstart.md

 - be as easy and fast to use as possible:

-  - we strongly limited the number of abstractions to learn, in fact there are almost no abstractions, just three standard classes for each model: configuration, models and tokenizer,
+  - we strongly limited the number of user-facing abstractions to learn, in fact there are almost no abstractions, just three standard classes required to use each model: configuration, models and tokenizer,
-  - each pretrained model configuration, weights and vocabulary can be downloaded, cached and loaded in the related class in a simple way by using a common `from_pretrained()` instantiation method.
+  - all of these classes can be initialized in a simple and unified way from pretrained instances by using a common `from_pretrained()` instantiation method which will take care of downloading (if needed), caching and loading the related class from a pretrained instance supplied in the library or your own saved instance.
-  - this library is NOT a modular toolbox of building blocks for neural nets, to extend/build-upon the library, just use your regular Python/PyTorch modules and inherit from the base classes of the library to reuse functionalities like model loading/saving.
+  - as a consequence, this library is NOT a modular toolbox of building blocks for neural nets.
+If you want to extend/build-upon the library, just use regular Python/PyTorch modules and inherit from the base classes of the library to reuse functionalities like model loading/saving.

 - provide state-of-the-art models with performances as close as possible to the original models:

-  - we provide at least one example for each model which reproduces a result provided by the official authors of said model,
+  - we provide at least one example for each architecture which reproduces a result provided by the official authors of said architecture,
   - the code is usually as close to the original code base as possible which means some PyTorch code may be not as *pytorchic* as it could be as a result of being converted TensorFlow code.

 A few other goals: